sts10/orchard-street-wordlists/faq.markdown

 ### If I want a really long list, can I combine all of the Orchard Street Wordlists into one super long list?

 I would NOT recommend doing this.
-The reason is that, even if you removed duplicate words, the resulting list would **almost certainly not be uniquely decodable**.
+The reason is that, even if you removed duplicate words, the resulting list would **almost certainly not be uniquely decodable**, an important quality.

+Though if you do feel the need to edit an existing list or make you're own word list, you're welcome to use a tool I wrote called [Tidy](https://github.com/sts10/tidy), which can make lists uniquely decodable using a variety of methods, including Schlinkert pruning.

-You could use a tool I wrote called [Tidy](https://github.com/sts10/tidy) to make cuts to the resulting list until it is uniquely decodable, or you could consider [this 40,000-word, uniquely decodable list I created](https://github.com/sts10/generated-wordlists/blob/main/lists/experimental/ud2.txt) as part of another project.
+Lastly, if you want a huge uniquely decodable list, you can try [this 40,000-word list I created](https://github.com/sts10/generated-wordlists/blob/main/lists/experimental/ud2.txt) as part of another project.

 ### What tools were used to create the Orchard Street Wordlists?

-- [Tidy](https://github.com/sts10/tidy): A command-line utility for editing word lists.
+- [Tidy](https://github.com/sts10/tidy): A command-line utility for editing word lists that I wrote.
 - [Common Word List Maker](https://github.com/sts10/common_word_list_maker): Scrapes Google Books Ngram data to create a long word list of commonly used words
 - [Wikipedia word frequency generator](https://github.com/IlyaSemenov/wikipedia-word-frequency): Gather word frequencies from Wikipedia articles.